 There are a number of privately owned publicly used streets in the district.
 These include Bakers Lane in Three Spires Shopping Centre, Minster Pool Walk and the Lichfield Cathedral Close.
-In order to trade on these streets you will first need to get the landowner's permission, and then apply for a street trading license.
+In order to trade on these streets you will first need to get the landowner's permission, and then apply for a street trading licence.

-About market charters & street trading
+Market charters & street trading

 Market charters override street trading legislation, so where one exists, street trading does not apply.
 Market charters are usually quite specific to day, time, location and radius.
 If a market charter does not exist, a street trading licence will be required before street trading is permitted.